1 Offer and acceptance

 A person can withdraw the offer that has been proposed before that offer is accepted.
 For withdrawal to be effective, the person who has proposed the offer must communicate to the other party that the offer has been withdrawn.
-To continue the example above, A may say to B that he A document that sets out what a person wants to happen to their money and other property after they die. check with his supervisor and maybe a roadworthy certificate can be provided.
+To continue the example above, A may say to B that he will check with his supervisor and maybe a roadworthy certificate can be provided.
 If, while waiting for a reply, B decides he no longer wants to buy the Holden panel van and tells A of his change of mind, then there is no binding contract.
 It is always advisable to have the details of such conversations in writing, so follow-up any conversations about contracts with an email or letter confirming the details of the conversation.

-Acceptance of an offer occurs when the party responding to the offer (called the offeree) agrees to the offer by way of a clear statement to indicate their acceptance or by some conduct or A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. on their part.
+Acceptance of an offer occurs when the party responding to the offer (called the offeree) agrees to the offer by way of a clear statement to indicate their acceptance or by some conduct or act on their part.
 Acceptance must be unequivocal and effectively communicated to the offeror: the law does not deem or presume a person has accepted an offer merely because they have not expressly rejected it.
 If, for example, A gives B a quote to provide cleaning services and, after receiving this quote, B tells A to do the work, this constitutes acceptance of the offer and is a binding contract such that B is bound to pay A the quoted amount.

 2 Intention to create legal relations